 विभक्तघनगात्रत्वं व्यायामात् उपजायते

 Ayurvedic Acharyas has clearly mentioned the importance of Vyayama (physical activity) at least two thousand years ago.
-Regular practicing of vyayama keep the individual healthy, promote immunity, maintains psychological wellbeing, protect from various lifestyle and metabolic disorders like obesity, diabetes, premature aging, cardiovascular disorders, osteoporosis, etc.
+Regular practicing of vyayama keep the individual healthy, promote immunity, maintains psychological wellbeing, protects from various lifestyle and metabolic disorders like obesity, diabetes, premature aging, cardiovascular disorders, osteoporosis, etc.

 Ayurvedic Acharya has described proper signs of Vyayam, these are:

 Svedaagamah (increased sweating), increased respiratory rate (shawasavriddhi), increased heart rate, feeling of lightness in the body, dryness of mouth, and exertion.